ialnazer/Softia_REST_Test/README.md

 - npm install

-- node server.js, now the server is listening on localhost:8000
+- node server.js, now the server is listening on Port 8000

 **3- Run the Web Application:**